 On October 21, 2015, a purported stockholder of the Company filed a putative class action lawsuit in the U.S. District Court for the District of Massachusetts, against the Company and Thomas E. Hughes, captioned Aviad Bessler v.
 Zafgen, Inc. and Thomas E. Hughes, No. 1:15-cv-13618.
 An amended complaint was filed on February 22, 2016.
 The amended complaint alleges violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and SEC Rule 10b-5 based on allegedly false and misleading statements and omissions regarding our clinical trials for beloranib.
-The lawsuit seeks, among other things, unspecified compensatory damages in connection with our allegedly inflated stock price between June 19, 2014 and October 16, 2015, as a result of those allegedly false and misleading statements, as well as punitive damages, interest, attorneys' fees and costs.
-On April 7, 2016, we filed a motion to dismiss the amended complaint.
 On August 9, 2016, the District Court granted the motion to dismiss and dismissed the amended complaint with prejudice.
-On August 12, 2016, plaintiffs filed a notice of appeal to the First Circuit Court of Appeals and, on October 26, 2016, they filed their opening brief in support of the appeal.
+On August 12, 2016, plaintiffs filed a notice of appeal to the First Circuit Court of Appeals and, on April 7, 2017 the dismissal with prejudice was affirmed.